behu-kea/first-semester-java/topics/04 - oop/class-diagram.md

 ### Aggregation

 Aggregation implies that two classes are associated, it brings in more details regarding the nature of the relationship: the **child can exist independently** of the parent.

+The best way to understand this relationship is to call it a “has a” or  “is part of” relationship.
+For example, consider the two classes: Wallet and Money.
+A wallet “has” money.
+But money doesn’t neccessarily need to have a wallet so it’s a one directional relationship.

 ![img](../../assets/arrows-aggregation.png)